Phase transitions and equilibrium measures in random matrix models: Introduction

 One of the goals of this paper is the description of the evolution of the limiting spectrum of the unitary ensemble for \eqref{limitbehavior1}--\eqref{limitbehavior2} as time (temperature) $t$ grows from zero to infinity, paying special attention to the mechanisms underlying the increase (``birth of a cut'') and decrease (``fusion of two cuts'' or ``closure of a gap'') in the number of its connected components.
 Equivalently, we study one-parametric families of equilibrium measures on $\R$ in a polynomial external field with the total mass $t$ of the measure as the parameter.

 This problem has been addressed in several publications before, here we only mention a few of them.
 For instance, \cite{MR1986409} studied the fusion of two cuts for the quartic potential $\varphi$, proving the phase transition of the third order for the free energy (in other words, that $F_\infty \in C^2\setminus C^3$).
-This work found continuation in \cite{MR2629605, MR2453314}, where in particular the birth of the cut in the same model was observed (but not proved rigorously).
+This work found continuation in \cite{MR2629605}, \cite{MR2453314}, where in particular the birth of the cut in the same model was observed (but not proved rigorously).
 It turns out actually that the third order phase transition of the infinite volume free energy is inherent to all possible transitions existing in this model.

-The evolution of the support of the equilibrium measure in terms of the parameters of the polynomial potential has been studied also in \cite{MR2350906, MR2262808, MR2247930}, where a connection with some PDE's and integrable systems have been exploited.
+The evolution of the support of the equilibrium measure in terms of the parameters of the polynomial potential has been studied also in \cite{MR2350906}, \cite{MR2262808}, \cite{MR2247930}, \cite{McLeod}, \cite{MR3099797}, where a connection with some PDE's and integrable systems have been exploited.
+In \cite{MR1744002} the analytic dependence of the endpoints of the support from the total mass for real analytic weights has been proved, among some other results (see Section~\ref{sec:critical} below).

 However, despite of this intense activity, the picture is not complete; even the monographic chapter \cite{MR2932634} contains imprecisions.
-Open questions exist actually for the first non-trivial case of a quartic field, and this paper adds a number of new details to this particular picture; some of them seem to be significant.
+Open questions exist actually for the first non-trivial case of a quartic field, and this paper adds a number of new details to this particular situation; some of them seem to be significant.
 For instance, we present a simple characterization of the case when the equilibrium measure has one cut \emph{for all} values of the parameter $t>0$, or when a singularity of type III (see the definition in Section \ref{sec:revisited}) can occur.
 We also study in more detail the system of differential equations governing the dynamics of the endpoints of the support of the equilibrium measure.
 In particular, we analyze the behavior of the infinite volume free energy and of other magnitudes of the system near the singular points, revealing some interesting universal properties.